comorment/containers/usecases/LDpred2/README.md

 - Florian Privé, Julyan Arbel, Bjarni J Vilhjálmsson, LDpred2: better, faster, stronger, Bioinformatics, Volume 36, Issue 22-23, 1 December 2020, Pages 5424–5431, https://doi.org/10.1093/bioinformatics/btaa1029

+## Prerequisites

+LDpred2 uses genetic maps from [1000 genomes](https://github.com/joepickrell/1000-genomes-genetic-maps) to convert each SNPs physical position to genomic position.
+LDpred2 will try to download these which will cause an error without an internet connection.
+To prevent this behavior, these should be downloaded manually and the folder where they are stored should be passed to the LDpred2-script using the flag ``--dir-genetic-maps your-genetic/maps-directory``.

 ## Running LDpred2 analysis

-In order to run imputation and the LDpred2 analysis defined in the file `run_ldpred2.sh`, issue:
+In order to run the LDpred2 analysis defined in the file `run_ldpred2.sh`, issue:
 ```
 # point to input/output files
 export fileGeno=/REF/examples/prsice2/EUR.bed
-export fileImputedGeno=EUR.imputed.bed
+export fileGenoRDS=EUR.rds
 export filePheno=/REF/examples/prsice2/EUR.height
 export fileKeepSNPS=/REF/hapmap3/w_hm3.justrs
 export fileSumstats=/REF/examples/prsice2/Height.gwas.txt.gz